 What's on at Culture Waitaki

-Jane Macknight, Director of the Forrester Gallery, North Otago Museum and Waitaki District Archive invites you to join her and the team for an update about the Cultural Facility Development Project.
-Space is limited.22 August 2017 - 6:00pm
+Jane Macknight, Director of the Forrester Gallery, North Otago Museum and Waitaki District Archive invites you to join her and the CFDP team for an update about the Cultural Facility Development Project.
+Space is limited.31 October 2017 - 6:00pm

 Want to improve your child's reading confidence and help them enjoy reading?
 Why not try reading to Ace, the Golden Lab?